OCA/web/web_no_bubble/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module removes from the web interface the bubbles introduced in the version 10.0.
 The help boxes are not removed though.

+[A screenshot would be useful here.
+It's hard for recent users to know what kind of bubbles were introduced back in the version 10.0]

 **Table of contents**